Custom House Dublin 1

 The Royal Marine Hotel in Dun Laoghaire.
 Photo: William Murphy, https://www.flickr.com/photos/infomatique/ https://creativecommons.org/licenses/by-sa/2.0/

-If you are in a group of 4 or more, it’s a good idea to rent a house or apartment for a week or so.
-Here are some properties in the Dublin area that are ideal if you are sharing the expense.
+If you are in a group of 4 or more, it might be a good idea to rent a house or apartment while in Dublin.
+Airbnb or Vrbo are both good websites to look.

 While hostel accommodation is not for everyone, it can be a great option for those on a tight budget.